DIY electronic drumkit notes

 Protecting your input

-Diodes you see in a bunch of circuits seem to typically be ~5V zeners from ground to the input socket's signal, to clip peaks and protecting the ADC/buffer from peak voltages from the piezo, which could be a few dozen volts if hard-coupled and hit hard enough.
+Diodes you see in a bunch of circuits seem to typically be zeners (5.1V, or lower, depending on the ADC and the circuit it's in) from ground to the input socket's signal, to clip peaks and protecting the ADC/buffer from peak voltages from the piezo, which could be a few dozen volts if hard-coupled and hit hard enough.

 How necessary this is depends on a little the choice of piezo and resistor, and specs of ADC/buffer,

-In a generalized design it's a good idea that it can help lifetime, and costs cents.
+In a generalized design it's a good idea that it can help lifetime at the cost of cents.
 They should be in my circuit.

 Detecting empty sockets